Punit-Choudhary/Python-beginner-scripts/.github/ISSUE_TEMPLATE/improve_script.md

 - Use comments and docstrings
 - Make folder if project contains more than one file
-- Lint your code using pylint
+- Lint your code using flake8

 **I want to:** (Please add/remove options as per requirement)